 - 1/2 tsp salt

 - 1 tsp chives

-Crack the eggs into a bowl and add the salt.
-Whip the egg mixture with a fork until it has a uniform yellow color.
+- Meanwhile, crack the eggs into a large bowl.
+Add the almond milk and salt.
+Whisk the egg mixture until it has a uniform yellow color.

 Tomato Frittata Price Breakdown